EDITORIAL: Irrational fear of medical marijuana

 Twenty states allow marijuana use for medical conditions ranging from multiple sclerosis and glaucoma to AIDS and post-traumatic stress disorder.

-In 1972, the National Commission on Marihuana and Drug Abuse, chaired by former Pennsylvania Gov. Raymond Shafer, released its findings:
+In 1972, the National Commission on Marihuana (that's how it was spelled) and Drug Abuse, chaired by former Pennsylvania Gov. Raymond Shafer, released its findings:

 "Neither the marihuana user nor the drug itself can be said to constitute a danger to public safety," the authors wrote.